 Spring Harbor Watershed Study

 The City of Madison will complete a watershed study in the Spring Harbor watershed (as shown below).
+The watershed study will identify causes of existing flooding and then look at potential solutions to try to reduce flooding.
+The study will use computer models to assist with the evaluations.
 A local engineering consultant, Advanced Engineering and Environmental, will complete the study.

 The Spring Harbor watershed drains toward Spring Harbor on Lake Mendota.

 The studies are expected to take over 18 months.
 During this time, the city will look at watersheds as a whole to make sure solving a flooding problem upstream won’t push more water downstream and cause more flooding.

 In the summer and fall of 2019, the City of Madison Engineering Division hosted a variety of focus groups for known flooding areas within the watershed.

 The following focus group meetings occurred in this watershed: